-In recent years, railway transportation has an attention due to its small environmental load.
-However, since freight trains can transport goods only between railway stations, modal shifts are required for area that has no railway.
-Thus, the marshaling operation at freight station is required to joint several rail transports, or different modes of transportation including rail.
-A freight train is consists of several freight cars, and each car has its own destination.
-The train driven by a locomotive travels several destinations corresponding freight cars at each freight station.
-In intermodal transports including rail, containers carried into the station are loaded on freight cars and located at the freight yard in the arriving order.
+R ailway freight transportation has smaller environmental load as compared to the transportation by tracks.
+However, modal shifts are required for area that has no railway in order to link different modes of transportation including rail.
+A freight train consists of several freight cars, and each car has its own destination.
+The train driven by a travels several destinations locomotive decoupling corresponding freight cars at each freight station.
+In intermodal transports including rail, containers carried into the station are loaded on freight cars and located at the freight vard in the arriving order.
 The initial layout of freight cars in the yard is determined by considering both arrangement of incoming train and the arriving order of the containers carried by non-rail methods.
 Containers carried into the station are loaded on freight cars and the initial layout of freight cars is thus random.
 For efficient shift in assembling outgoing train, freight cars must be rearranged before coupling to the freight train.
 In general, the rearrangement process is conducted in a freight yard that consists of a main-track and several subtracks.
 Freight cars initially placed on sub-tracks are rearranged, and lined into the main track.
-This series of operation is called marshaling, and several methods to solve the marshaling problem have been proposed [1]-[3].
-However,

-Manuscript received December 27, 2015; revised January 20, 2016.
-Y. Hirashima is with Osaka Institute of Technology, 1-79-1 Kitayama, in these methods, the marshaling is based on the layout generated by the classification process that assigns each car into a certain sub-track.
+This series of operation is called marshaling, and several methods to solve the marshaling problem have been proposed [1]-[4].
+However, in these methods, the marshaling is based on the layout generated by the classification process that assigns each car into a certain sub-track.
 This causes restrictions on the number of sub-tracks and the number of cars in a sub-track.
-On the other hands, in our research group, several methods that can generate marshaling plans from the random arrangement of cars in sub-tracks have been proposed [4],[5].
-Since these methods do not assume a certain arrangement of freight cars generated by the pre-process to ease the marshaling plan, wide range of classification algorithm can be integrated with them.
+On the other hands, in our research group, several methods that can generate marshaling plans from the random arrangement of cars in sub-tracks have been proposed [5],[6].
+Since, in these methods, each rearrange operation is conducted for cars in the same sub-track, the marshaling plan can be improved by using method proposed in [7] considering collective movements in a rearrange operation.
+A rearrange operation in the method in [7] is conducted after collecting cars in the same group from several sub-tracks by the desirable order.
+The method is effective for reducing the total transfer distance of locomotive.